 Feeding DanBred Piglets

-The objective during the nursery to weaner transition period is to ensure all criteria needed for optimal growth are met in the most sustainable and economic way.
+The objective during the nursery to weaner transition period is to ensure that a gradual and gentle change from the milk-based diet to the non-milk based diet to facilitate the best possible adaption for the digestive and immune systems and ensure that all criteria for optimal growth are met in the most sustainable and economic way.

 - Healthy uniform piglets in with optimal growth.

 - Ensuring High daily gain and Low feed to gain conversion.